wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-nodejs-develop-deploy-express-app.md

-# Build a Node.js web application using Express on an Azure Cloud Service
+# Build a Node.js web site using Express on an Azure Cloud Service

 Node.js includes a minimal set of functionality in the core runtime.
 Developers often use 3rd party modules to provide additional functionality when developing a Node.js application.
-In this tutorial you will create a new application using the [Express][] module, which provides an MVC framework for creating Node.js web applications.
+In this tutorial you will create a new application using the [Express][] module, which provides an MVC framework for creating Node.js web sites.

 A screenshot of the completed application is below: